Glossary of Personality Traits

 Charismatic

-Able to inspire or attract others through charm, confidence, and expressive energy.
-Charisma often blends warmth, presence, and emotional intelligence.
+Able to attract and engage others through presence, confidence, and expressive energy.
+Charisma involves a functional integration of warmth, social intelligence, and emotional projection.

 Cheerful